-MS. ARCESE: Sorry.
-So in October of 2020 there was a change to the Florida Administrative Code where it increased the threshold to \$5,000.
-However, it added to the definition which talked about attractive items, those items that are prone to theft are high risk.
-So from our perspective our business practice bulletin still states that the threshold is at \$1,000.
+MS. ARCESE: They're supposed to reconcile twice a year and then I do the review, but this is -- but this is the review of -- this is the states that the threshold is at \$1,000.
 So the list of equipment has not changed since 2017 because that is the threshold that it is, currently.
 In addition to that, when we purchase SMART equipment, which we are still in the process of doing that because we still have SMART projects, all of those items \$100 or more are added to inventory, as well, in addition to the last computer refresh, all of those computers are also in inventory.
 So I think we're almost close to 500,000 items at this time.